Powered by Metrology: Ensuring Trust, Innovation & Technological Sovereignty

 Dolores del Campo Maldonado, EURAMET Chairperson and Director Centro Español de Metrología, the National Metrology Institute of Spain

-Information on further speakers, agenda and registration will be published shortly.
+Information on further speakers will be published shortly.

 Who should attend?